-1. Federal diversity jurisdiction in this Court is proper under 28 U.S.C. § 1332 because Plaintiff is a citizen of Nevada, a different state than the Defendant's states of citizenship, and the aggregate amount in controversy exceeds \$75,000, exclusive of interest and costs.
+1. Federal diversity jurisdiction in this Court is proper under 28 U.S.C. § 1332 because Plaintiff is a citizen of Florida, a different state than the Defendant's states of citizenship, and the aggregate amount in controversy exceeds \$75,000, exclusive of interest and costs.

-2. This Court has personal jurisdiction over Monsanto Company ("Monsanto") because Monsanto knows or should have known that its Roundup[®] products are sold throughout the State of Florida, and, more specifically, caused Roundup[®] to be sold to Plaintiff and/or Plaintiff's employers in the State of Florida.
+2. This Court has personal jurisdiction over Monsanto Company ("Monsanto") because Monsanto knows or should have known that its Roundup[®] products are sold throughout the State of Florida, and, more specifically, caused Roundup[®] to be sold to Plaintiff in the State of Florida.